acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 end
 ```

-The last part of the echo state network is the learnable output map.
-Let's use [`Convex.jl`](https://jump.dev/Convex.jl/stable/) to set up this optimisation problem.
+The last part of the echo state network is the optimisable output map, which we can set up with [`Convex.jl`](https://jump.dev/Convex.jl/stable/).

 ```julia
 using Convex